10 ways to become a better swing dancer

 1 – Keep on learning, but be discerningLindy Hop and Balboa should be seen as a journey, not a destination.
 Good Lindy Hop and Balboa dancers are life-long learners.

 Workshops.
-Attend national level Lindy Hop and Balboa workshops – it’s really that simple!
-You’ll never reach your full potential if you don’t attend national level weekend workshop events on a regular basis.
-How do you know if a workshop is a good Lindy Hop or Balboa national level event?
-Check out the Hepcats calendar page for some national level weekend workshop events.
+Attend good Lindy Hop and Balboa workshops.
+Workshops are normally weekend type events.
+Look for good national level workshops, and also regional level type workshops.
+You’ll never reach your full potential if you don’t attend good workshop events.
+How do you know if a workshop is a good Lindy Hop or Balboa event?
+Check out the Hepcats calendar page for info on workshop events.
+Also, Mike & Mary have attended a lot of workshop events; we are happy to share our view on specific workshop events.

 Classes.
-Take classes from good Lindy Hop and Balboa instructors, plus you should take private lessons from those instructors.
-(And it bears repeating, attend as many good national level Lindy Hop and Balboa workshops as possible.)
+Take classes from good Lindy Hop and Balboa dancers and instructors; plus you should take private lessons from those instructors.

 (b) Also beware of dancers in your local scene that may try to “help” you.
-As noted above, it’s easy for beginner swing dancers to be impressed by other dancers with little technical ability, but have a few “flash and trash” moves.
-Beware of those that offer to “teach” you or “show you a new move”.
-Be careful who you listen to, take advice from and let “teach” you.
+As noted above, it’s easy for beginner swing dancers to be impressed by other dancers with little technical ability, but have a few of those “flash and trash” moves.
+Beware of those that offer to “teach” you.
+Be careful who you listen to or take advice from.

-Use the original swing dances as your primary framework.
+2 – Use the original swing dances as your primary framework and guide.
 A hallmark of Lindy Hop and Balboa is the ability to be creative and innovative on the dance floor, and of course, that’s great!
 But always look to the original swing dances as your main point of reference, and as a framework for your dancing.
+There are lots of videos out there (many on You Tube) that show many of the original Lindy Hop and Balboa swing dancers strutting their stuff.

-Sometimes dancers (of all ability levels) will find they seemed to have reached a “plateau”.
-If you find yourself at a “plateau”, don’t give up.
+Sometimes dancers (of all ability levels) find they have hit a “plateau”, or perhaps they are in a “rut”.
+If you find yourself at a “plateau”, don’t give up – continue to practice.
 View some vintage video of Lindy Hop and Balboa for ideas and inspiration.
-Practice your basic steps and patterns and add something different.
-Practice is important if you want to maximize your potential.
+Practice your basic steps and patterns, and add something different.

 One note about practice.
 Practice doesn’t make perfect – good practice makes perfect.
 Make sure your technique is solid – technique is something you should continually work on and improve.
-If you practice with bad technique, you’ll just continue to reinforce bad habits and bad technique.
+If you practice using bad technique, you’ll just continue to reinforce bad habits.

 Classes, workshops, and practice are really important.
 But those should be combined with social dancing at venues with good swing music.
 Take advantage of any Hepcats swing dance events, especially those with live music.
 A swing dance event with good live music can be an exhilarating and inspiring dance experience.
-Go swing dancing at other good out of town dance venues.
+Go swing dancing at other good out of town dance venues with good swing music.
 Experience different dance floors and dance venues.

 Lindy exchanges are a good way to experience different types of venues and swing dance scenes.
 But take note: you should not attend Lindy exchanges in lieu of attending workshops.
-A good rule of thumb is that you should attend 2-3 workshops (both weekend and one day workshops) for every Lindy exchange you attend.
-Most people only have a certain amount of resources (i.e. time and/or money) available for swing dancing, so use a majority of those resources to attend workshops!
+A good rule of thumb is that you should attend 2-3 workshops (both weekend and one day type workshops) for every Lindy exchange you attend.
+Most people only have a certain amount of resources (i.e. time and/or money) available for swing dancing, so use those resources wisely.

 On a regular basis, honestly evaluate your dancing.